Searching for Components in Database & File-based Libraries

 • Libraries on a defined search path – it is also possible to define a search path to a folder with multiple libraries.
 Because all files in the search path are searched every time a new component is chosen in a panel, this approach is only recommended for small libraries with simple model definitions, such as simulation models.
 Search paths are not recommended for complex models, such as footprints that include 3D models.

-To manage available database and file-based libraries, you can use the Libraries Preferences dialog, accessed by clicking the Components panel menu button at the top of the Components panel and selecting Libraries Preferences from the menu.
+To manage available database and file-based libraries, you can use the Libraries Preferences dialog, which can be accessed by clicking the Components panel menu button at the top of the Components panel and selecting Libraries Preferences from the menu.

 The Libraries Preferences dialog has three tabs.
 All of the libraries and model locations defined in these tabs are collated to make up your list of available libraries.
 When an action is performed that requires searching for a model, such as transferring the design from schematic to PCB layout, the libraries are searched in the order of the tabs, then within each tab in the order that the libraries/models are listed.
 As soon as the correct model is located, the search process ceases.